co3carbonate/live-counting-extension/README.md

 ## Features

 Here is a list of features.
-Note that all of them can be disabled at will.
+All of them can be disabled at will.

 - Basic
  - Ctrl+Enter shortcut to submit message